royarnab10/CPS_visualization/README.md

   --output output/cps_schedule.csv
 ```

 Both commands print a short summary to stdout.
 When `--output` is provided the calculator writes a CSV containing earliest/latest dates, float, and a critical-path flag for every task.
+If dependency cycles are discovered they are reported during execution, the blocking dependency is removed automatically, and a cycle-adjusted CPS CSV is written alongside the summary.

 ### 7.3.
 Embedding as a Python module